calestialgem/dilsayar/README.md

 # Dilsayar

-A parser generator in C. Reads the grammar file and produces its parser in C.
+A parser generator in C++.
+Reads the grammar file and produces its parser in C.

 ---